dbogatic/poa_blockchain/README.md

 * ![PoA](images/Screen_Shot8.png)
 Image Source:[Rice Bootcamp Student Activity Page](https://rice.bootcampcontent.com/Rice-Coding-Bootcamp/rice-hou-fin-pt-09-2020-u-c/raw/master/class/18-Blockchain/3/Activities/03-Stu_Nodes_Accounts/Images/geth-account-new.png)

-    * You should keep the account Private Key always in a secure location and not allow access to it to anyone (the image above is a sample image, yours will have different values)
+    * You should keep the account Private Key always in a secure location and not allow access to it to anyone (the image above is a sample image, yours will have different values).

 #
 ### Send a Test Transaction